Olympus E-M1X vs Sony A99 II

 - Better low-light sensitivity: Larger pixels means good image quality even under poor lighting.

 - Easier setting verification: Features a control panel on top to check shooting parameters.

 - More detailed LCD: Has a higher resolution rear screen (1229k vs 1037k dots).

 - More compact: Is smaller (143x104mm vs 144x147mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight (by 148g or 15 percent) and is thus easier to take along.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More heavily discounted: Has been around for much longer (launched in September 2016).

-If the count of individual advantages (bullet points above) is taken as a guide, the E-M1X comes out slightly ahead of the A99 II (12 : 11 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the E-M1X emerges as the winner of the contest (13 : 11 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Olympus E-M1X and the Sony A99 II place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best DSLR Camera listings whether the two cameras rank among the cream of the crop.